oracle-devrel/devo.tutorials/install-spring-boot-on-an-oracle-instance.md

 Before the Spring Boot application is ready to use, you first configure the instance you created previously and then install 3 software packages, Git, OpenJDK 8, and Maven 3.6.

-### Before you begin
+### Before you begin the Spring Boot set up

 #### Configure the port for your instance

 1. Open the navigation menu and select **Compute**.
 Under **Compute**, select **Instances**.
-2. Select the link to the Instance you created earlier.
+2. Select the link to the instance you created earlier.

     From the **Instance Details** page look under the **Instance Access** section.
 Save the public IP address the system created for you.
 You use this IP address to connect to your instance.

 3. Open a **Terminal** or **Command Prompt** window.
 4. Navigate to the directory where you stored the `ssh` encryption keys you created.
 5. Connect to your instance with the SSH command

     ```console
-    $ ssh -i _<your-private-key-file>_ opc@_<x.x.x.x>_
+    ssh -i _<your-private-key-file>_ opc@_<x.x.x.x>_
     ```

     Since you identified your public key when you created the instance, this command logs you into your instance.
 You can now issue `sudo` commands to install and start your server.

 6. Enable an HTTP connection on port 8080.

     ```console
-    $ sudo firewall-cmd --permanent --add-port=8080/tcp
+    sudo firewall-cmd --permanent --add-port=8080/tcp
-    $ sudo firewall-cmd --reload
+    sudo firewall-cmd --reload
     ```

     The firewall is configured for Spring Boot.